Compliance and enforcement policy for the Cannabis Act

 As part of monitoring and verifying compliance, Health Canada has the authority to conduct inspections.
 Inspections may involve actions such as:

-When non-compliance is identified, there are a number of options to support achieving compliance.
+When non-compliance is identified, there are many options to support achieving compliance.

 It is always the regulated party's responsibility to take appropriate and timely action to meet all requirements of the legislation and regulations.
 In cases of non-compliance, the regulated party may voluntarily undertake one or more interventions based on the level of risk.
 These could include consent to forfeiture, product detention, product disposal, product stop-sale and product recall.